fullscreen-triangle/buhera-printing-press/src/chapters/chapter-11.md

 |--------|------------------------|--------------------|--------------------|
 | Female | <10% of males          | Highly selective   | Securing commitment|
 | Male   | ~60% of females        | Less selective     | Securing access    |

+*Table: Gender Differences in Attraction and Selection Strategies*

 This asymmetry creates the "problem of choice" you identified - attractive males have multiple options, reducing commitment probability to any single female.